Shreya-Mamadapur/Shreya-Mamadapur/README.md

  🌱 I’m learning to code/script in C/C++, Matlab and Bash

- 💬 Ask me anything about Embedded Hardware designing
+ 💬 We can talk about Embedded Hardware designing

  😄 Pronouns: She/Her

- ⚡ Fun fact: I play TT and Badminton
+ ⚡ Fun fact: I play TT and Badminton and I like to sing